graphql-dotnet/server/docs/migration/migration8.md

   in the response prefer the same status code.
 For practical purposes, this means that the included errors triggered by the authorization validation rule will now return 401 or 403 when appropriate.
 - The `SelectResponseContentType` method now returns a `MediaTypeHeaderValue` instead of a string.
+- The `AuthorizationVisitorBase.GetRecursivelyReferencedUsedFragments` method has been removed as `ValidationContext` now provides an overload to `GetRecursivelyReferencedFragments` which will only return fragments in use by the specified operation.
+- The `AuthorizationVisitorBase.SkipNode` method has been removed as `ValidationContext` now provides a `ShouldIncludeNode` method.

 ## Other changes